 Once you have settled into your accommodation here in Birmingham, it’s always great to explore your new home.
-BIMM Birmingham is located in the heart of Digbeth where you can appreciate local street art at every corner you turn.
+BIMM Institute Birmingham is located in the heart of Digbeth, where you can appreciate local street art at every corner.

-In Digbeth, you can explore the well-known Custard Factory, where you can support local restaurants and retailers alongside playing an unconventional game of mini golf with your new peers at Ghetto Golf.
-The IKON Gallery and Birmingham Museum & Art Gallery are also great places, welcoming a wide range of creativity.
+In Digbeth, you can explore the well-known Custard Factory.
+Here, you can support local restaurants and retailers alongside playing an unconventional game of mini golf with your new peers at Ghetto Golf.
+The IKON Gallery and Birmingham Museum and Art Gallery are also great places, welcoming a wide range of creativity.
 The Library of Birmingham and Botanical Gardens are also must-see locations when getting to know Birmingham!

 Places to Eat